Cathy A.

 Debate Examples for High School

-The following are good examples of debate for high school.
-Having a look at them will help you understand better.
+Here are some good examples of debate for high school students.
+Having a look at them will help you get a better idea of the structure.

 Value Debate Example